acenet-arc/cloud_from_a_to_z/_episodes/the-internet.md

 {: .challenge}

 > ## What happens if I specify the wrong port?
+> Did you know that you can specify a port to use when entering a URL into your browser?
+You can actually do this by appending a URL with a `:` and the port number.
+Lets try it.
 >
-> 1. Enter a domain name or IP into your browser of a known website (e.g. google.ca). **Do not yet go the site.**
+> 1. Enter a URL into your browser of a known website (e.g. http://google.ca). **Do not yet go the site.**
 > 2. Then append `:80` to the end and press return
 >
 > Do you get the site you expected?
-What happens if you try port `81`?
+What happens if you try port `81`, or `22`, or `443` the port for ssh connections?
+> Port `80` is used for the HTTP protocol.
+Most web-servers will be listening on port 80 for incoming requests.
 > > ## Solution
 > > If you enter the wrong port your browser will likely spend some time trying to connect to the server on that port.
 If you wait long enough you will eventually see a message like:
 > > ~~~